sparkflows/sparkflows-docs/docs/tutorials/data-profiling-n-quality/data-profiling/advanced-data-profiling.rst

 Perform Advanced Data Profiling
 ^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Click on the **Data Quality** top menu.
+Click on the **Data Quality** from the top menu.

    .. figure:: ../../../_assets/tutorials/data-profiling-quality/adprof-dq-menu.png
       :alt: Data Profiling N Quality Tutorials
       :width: 70%

 #.
-On clicking it would open up the **Data Quality** page as below.
+Upon clicking, the **Data Quality** page will open up as shown below.
 Navigate to the **Data Profiling** tab.
-It would display of the previously performed Data Profiling.
-Click on the **Advanced Profiling** button.
+It will display the previously performed Data Profiling.
+Then click on **Advanced Profiling** button, as shown below.

    .. figure:: ../../../_assets/tutorials/data-profiling-quality/adprof-prof-page.png
       :alt: Data Profiling N Quality Tutorials
       :width: 70%

-#. **Select Profiling Options** pop-up would be displayed as below.
-Select the profiling to be done using the check boxes.
-Select the columns from the drop down.
+#.
+After clicking 'Advanced Profiling' button, the **Select Profiling Options** pop-up will be displayed as shown below.
+Now, select the profiling to be done using the check boxes and select the columns from the **SELECT COLUMN** drop down.

    .. figure:: ../../../_assets/tutorials/data-profiling-quality/adprof-prof-options.png
       :alt: Data Profiling N Quality Tutorials
       :width: 50%

 #.
-Make the desired configuration and click on the **Run** button.
+Make the desired configurations as shown below and click on **Run** button.

    .. figure:: ../../../_assets/tutorials/data-profiling-quality/adprof-prof-options1.png
       :alt: Data Profiling N Quality Tutorials
       :width: 50%

 #.
-A confirmation on the execution would be displayed as below.
+A confirmation of the execution will be displayed as shown below.

    .. figure:: ../../../_assets/tutorials/data-profiling-quality/adprof-prof-runconf.png
       :alt: Data Profiling N Quality Tutorials
       :width: 40%

 #.
-Execution Status can also be viewed from the **Execution** dropdown as below.
+Execution Status can also be viewed from the **Executions** dropdown, as shown below.

    .. figure:: ../../../_assets/tutorials/data-profiling-quality/adprof-prof-runstatus.png
       :alt: Data Profiling N Quality Tutorials
       :width: 50%

 #.
-Upon successful completion of **Data Profiling** processing results would be displayed as below.
+Upon successful completion of **Data Profiling**, the processing results will be displayed as shown below.

    .. figure:: ../../../_assets/tutorials/data-profiling-quality/adprof-prof-result.png
       :alt: Data Profiling N Quality Tutorials
       :width: 70%

 #.
-Prior Execution Results can be viewed by selecting it from the **Execution** dropdown as below.
+Prior execution results can be viewed by selecting them from the **Executions** dropdown, as shown below.

    .. figure:: ../../../_assets/tutorials/data-profiling-quality/adprof-prof-priorresult.png
       :alt: Data Profiling N Quality Tutorials
       :width: 50%

 #.
-Dataset can be selected from the drop down as below either to view the Profiling Results or to perform Data Profiling..
+The dataset can be selected from the dropdown, as shown below, either to view the profiling results or to perform data profiling.

    .. figure:: ../../../_assets/tutorials/data-profiling-quality/adprof-prof-seldataset.png
       :alt: Data Profiling N Quality Tutorials
       :width: 50%